Piraeus Visit on 21 September 2020

 A view of the BLUE STAR MYCONOS, during her debut season under Blue Star Ferries.
 During that year, she continued to serve the Cyclades and the Northeast Aegean Sea, just as she had done during her spell under Hellenic Seaways.
 For 2020, she operated on the Piraeus-Syros-Tinos-Mykonos-Patmos-Ikaria-Fournoi-Samos-Chios-Oinousses-Mytilene-Limnos-Kavala line.

 The BLUE STAR MYCONOS seen with a ship that used to be one of her fleetmates.
 Indeed, that ship is the high speed ferry HIGHSPEED 4 of Hellenic Seaways.
-Both ships were the frequent faces of the company in most of its advertisements, but now they are no longer owned by the same operator (even though both Blue Star Ferries and Hellenic Seaways are controlled by Attica Group).
+Both ships were the main faces of the company in most of its advertisements, but now they are no longer owned by the same operator (even though both Blue Star Ferries and Hellenic Seaways are controlled by Attica Group).

 A view of the HIGHSPEED 4 in the port of Piraeus.
 It was her first year carrying the new livery of the Hellenic Seaways high speed craft.